Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages: Experimental Settings

 \section{Experimental Settings}

 All of our experiments were performed using an encoder-decoder NMT system with attention for the various baselines and multi-source experiments.
 In order to enable infinite vocabulary and reduce data sparsity we use the Byte Pair Encoding (BPE) based word segmentation approach \cite{DBLP:journals/corr/SennrichHB15}.
 However we perform a slight modification to the original code where instead of specifying the number of merge operations manually we specify a desired vocabulary size and the BPE learning process automatically stops after it learns enough rules to obtain the prespecified vocabulary size.
 We prefer this approach since it allows us to learn a minimal model and it resembles the way Google's NMT system \cite{DBLP:journals/corr/WuSCLNMKCGMKSJL16} works with the Word Piece Model (WPM) \cite{DBLP:conf/icassp/SchusterN12}.
 We evaluate our models using the standard BLEU \cite{Papineni:2002:BMA:1073083.1073135} metric\footnote{This is computed by the multi-bleu.pl script, which can be downloaded from the public implementation of Moses \cite{conf/acl/KoehnHBCFBCSMZDBCH07}.} on the translations of the test set.
-Baseline models are simply ones trained from scratch by initializing the model parameters with random values.
+Baseline models are single source models.